stefandee/hxgamelib2-openfl/README.md

 It's in a dormant state, as I have no plans to make new games in Haxe/OpenFL.
 I am, however, trying to keep it up-to-date with the latest versions of Haxe/OpenFL and occasionally fix bugs.

 The main features are:
-* scene graph (a "loose" port/adaptation of jMonkeyEngine for 2D games);
+* scene graph (a "loose" port to Haxe and adaptation of jMonkeyEngine for 2D games);
 * support for patterns (Entity-Component-System, pooling, observer);
 * UI support via microvcl, with additional visual components and behaviours ("tactics");
 * [Sentry](https://github.com/stefandee/gametoolkit) sprites loading and rendering;
 * localization (requires [StringTool](https://github.com/stefandee/gametoolkit) with [StringScript_HxGameLib2.csl](tools/StringTool/StringScript_HxGameLib2.csl) export script to convert data from a master sheet to a format usable by the library);
-* leaderboards support (flexible to match any external leaderboard storage);
+* leaderboards support (needs refactoring in the logic and UI to abstract it);
 * cryptography support (to protect in-game memory data from direct search and tampering via CheatEngine, e.g. scores, resources counts, etc).

 ## Requirements